 - The Client may only accept payments for certain categories of business after approval from us in our

 sole discretion.
 Such business categories include but are not limited to: money exchange or remittance

 businesses, including but not limited to bureaux de change, currency exchanges and purchase of travel

-money; the collection of any form of donations or payments to charitable or not-for-profit
+money; the collection of any form of payments to charitable or not-for-profit

 organisations; dealing in natural resources such as jewels, precious metals or stones; live streaming;

 the sale or supply of alcoholic beverages; the sale of supply of dietary supplements and alternative